maiyao1988/ExAndroidNativeEmu/README.md

 > 4. Download their `Windows - Core engine` package [here](http://www.keystone-engine.org/download/) for your python arch.
 > 5. Put the `keystone.dll` in `C:\location_to_python\Lib\site-packages\keystone\`.

-## TODO

-- Improve file descriptors in `vfs/file_system.py` so they are re-useable.
-- Add a way for the VirtualFileSystem to give back dynamic files, such as `/proc/self/status`, `/proc/self/status` but also `/dev/urandom`.
-- Library consumers must be able to easily rebuild the needed Java classes for a native library, which are used by the native library through the JNIEnv.
-  - ~~Classes~~
-  - ~~Objects~~
-  - ~~Methods~~
-  - ~~Native methods~~
-  - Fields
-  - Types
-  - Reflection

 ## Dependencies

 - [Unicorn CPU emulator framework](https://github.com/unicorn-engine/unicorn)
 - [Keystone assembler framework](https://github.com/keystone-engine/keystone)

-## Resources

-All resources used while developing AndroidNativeEmu.

 ### Text sources
 - https://greek0.net/elf.html